Video Excerpt

 • Simulated environments

-Document that all students have similar Level I fieldwork experiences (e.g., learning activities, objectives, assignments, and outcome measures).
+Students have the same Level I fieldwork experience (e.g., learning activities, objectives, assignments, and outcome measures).

 Copyright and Disclaimer Statements: